chsasank/chsasank.github.io/_posts/classic_papers/2020-10-13-unix-time-sharing-system.md

 In this environment, the implementation of the `mount` system call (§3.4) is quite straightforward. `mount` maintains a system table whose argument is the `i-number` and device name of the ordinary file specified during the mount, and whose corresponding value is the device name of the indicated special file.
 This table is searched for each (`i-number`, device)-pair which turns up while a path name is being scanned during an open or create; if a match is found, the `i-number` is replaced by 1 (which is the `i-number` of the root directory on all file systems), and the device name is replaced by the table value.

-To the user, both reading and writing of files appear to be synchronous and unbuffered.
-That is immediately after return from a `read` call the data are available, and conversely after a `write` the user's workspace may be reused.
+<mark>To the user, both reading and writing of files appear to be synchronous and unbuffered.</mark> That is immediately after return from a `read` call the data are available, and conversely after a `write` the user's workspace may be reused.
 In fact the system maintains a rather complicated buffering mechanism which reduces greatly the number of I/O operations required to access a file.
 Suppose a `write` call is made specifying transmission of a single byte.

-> To the user, both reading and writing of files appear to be synchronous and unbuffered.

 UNIX will search its buffers to see whether the affected disk block currently resides in core memory; if not, it will be read in from the device.
 Then the affected byte is replaced in the buffer, and an entry is made in a list of blocks to be written.
 The return from the `write` call may then take place, although the actual I/O may not be completed until a later time.
 Conversely, if a single byte is read, the system determines whether the secondary storage block in which the byte is located is already in one of the system's buffers; if so, the byte can be returned immediately.
 If not, the block is read into a buffer and the byte picked out.